github/personal-website/README.md

-# Get started building your personal website
+# Get ready to build your personal website

 ### Showcase your software development skills